 So When Did the Christmas Card Giving Tradition Start?

-There is recorded history of Christmas card giving, and it goes back to the middle of the 19th century.
+There is a recorded history of Christmas card giving, and it goes back to the middle of the 19th century.
 Sir Henry Cole commissioned John Calcott Horsley in 1843 to print him the first Christmas card.
-Sir Cole was a close friend of Horsley and came up with the idea of sending these greeting cards to loved ones on the special occasion.
+Sir Cole was a close friend of Horsley and came up with the idea of sending these greeting cards to loved ones on a special occasion.

 The first Christmas Cards were black and white because of the printing technology of the time.
 They were then colored with by hand and sent out to friends and relatives.
 It was an alternative way to send greetings to everyone during Christmas time because he didn’t have the time to write letters.
 When the Penny Post service started in the Victorian times, it became a widely accepted tradition to send out cards.